 A year after graduating college and both working in the real world they were married and started their life together.
 After a few bumps in the world of Advertising and Design Kenny decided he had enough and went back to his families pharmacy where he enjoyed the daily interactions with the customers.
 He strived to give his customers 100% customer care.

-In 1988 Shelley and Kenny became proud parents after Shelley’s rather formidable pregnancy which ended in a 6 week hospital stay prior to the premature birth of their first daughter.
-Shelley’s pregnancy was complicated by Toxemia/Preeclampsia and Gallbladder problems and a car accident… Her OB actually called her “the girl with the little black rain cloud over her head”
+In 1988 Shelley and Kenny became proud parents after Shelley’s rather formidable pregnancy which ended in a six week hospital stay prior to the premature birth of their first daughter, Sarah.
+Shelley’s pregnancy was complicated by Toxemia/Preeclampsia and Gallbladder problems and a car accident… Her Obstetrician actually called her “the girl with the little black rain cloud over her head”.

 In 1992 after several attempts at getting pregnant again Shelley and Kenny finally got the news they were so longing for.
 Shelley was pregnant again.
-Fearing for the worse after her last pregnancy she was always worried that she would have a visit where she heard the words “protein in urine” and held her breath… or blood pressure spike… or sudden huge weigh gain… and in January 1992 that is what happened.
+Fearing for the worse after her last pregnancy she was worried that she would have a visit where she heard the words “protein in urine” and held her breath… or have a blood pressure spike… or a sudden huge weigh gain for no reason… and in January 1992 that is what happened.
 And eight weeks before her March due date she was hospitalized again for Toxemia/Preeclampsia.

 When Shelley’s blood pressure escalated out of control it was time to deliver the baby and at 12:00 noon a little 3lb 6oz baby girl who they named Hadley was born, with a loud cry.
 This thrilled both Shelley and Kenny, as in Sarah’s birth there was no cry.
 So they thought, thank god, we got through this again… But unfortunately on Hadley’s 10th day of life she suffered a grade 2 bilateral intracranial hemorrhage which changed her life and her families forever.